Heating, ventilation, and air conditioning: United Kingdom

 The Chartered Institution of Building Services Engineers is a body that covers the essential Service (systems architecture) that allow buildings to operate.
 It includes the electrotechnical, heating, ventilating, air conditioning, refrigeration and plumbing industries.
-To train as a building services engineer, the academic requirements are GCSEs (A-C) / Standard Grades (1-3) in Maths and Science, which are important in measurements, planning and theory.
+To train as a building services engineer, the typical academic entry requirements include qualifications in mathematics and science, such as GCSEs (A-C) in England or Standard Grades (1-3) in Scotland.
 Employers will often want a degree in a branch of engineering, such as building environment engineering, electrical engineering or mechanical engineering.
 To become a full member of CIBSE, and so also to be registered by the Engineering Council UK as a chartered engineer, engineers must also attain an Honours Degree and a master's degree in a relevant engineering subject.
 CIBSE publishes several guides to HVAC design relevant to the UK market, and also the Republic of Ireland, Australia, New Zealand and Hong Kong.
 These guides include various recommended design criteria and standards, some of which are cited within the UK building regulations, and therefore form a legislative requirement for major building services works.
 The main guides are: